LanceHHe/Lance-H.-/_posts/2021-09-08-Initial-Exploration-Living-Space.md

 ---

 # Intro
-This is the very beginning of the small house competetion.
+This is the very beginning of the Tiny House competition.
+It is unique because 400 or 600 ft2 per unit is relatively small than most households in the United States.
+However, in some particular cities (mostly Asia), the average area of units can be extremely small due to the high housing price.
+Therefore, starting from looking at these small flats / apartments can be a good idea.
 <br>
 <br>
-## Brochure "Unzipping"
-<iframe width="600" height="330" src="https://www.youtube.com/watch?v=NPMsEQDUuiQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+# Nycha House （）
 <br>
 <br>
 4